gscottqueen/user-guide/eggs.md

 6. I brew beer under the name "Fourbs Beer" with my little brother, because we are "Brothers with Beards Brewing Beers", which has Four B's.
 7. Never Have I Ever, jumped off a bridge into the Cape Fear River
 8. I took both the red pill and the blue pill - I was hungry.
+9. [My favorite twitter post this week](https://twitter.com/jackmcdade/status/1263526556888072196), @gscottqueen add me if you are on there - I just kinda hangout not much shit-posting
+10.

 ---